sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ## PART II: How to fix it

-The next steps will guide you through a challenge and don't worry if you get stuck (that's why it's a challenge!), you will share the solution, too.
+The next steps will guide you through a challenge and don't worry if you get stuck (that's why it's a challenge!), we will share the finished solution, too.

 ### Step 3 - Learning the OCR image skill